plone/training/testing/testing_robot.rst

   Suite setup  Set Selenium speed  2s

-Alternatively we could pause (or set a sleep timeout) the execution of a test and manually inspect the site:
+Alternatively, we could pause (or set a sleep timeout on) the execution of a test, and use the time to manually inspect the site:

 .. code-block:: none